Microlocal Morse theory of wrapped Fukaya categories: Wrapped Fukaya categories

 \begin{proof} We show existence of a lift $F$ by induction.
-Take $F^1$ to be any map with the correct action on cohomology.
-Having chosen $F^1,\ldots,F^{k-1}$, the obstruction to the existence of an $F^k$ satisfying the $\ainf$ functor equations of order $k$ is a degree $2-k$ cohomology class in (the cohomology of)
+Lift the action on objects arbitrarily.
+Take $F^1$ to be any map in the correct cohomology class $H^*F^1=f$.
+Having chosen $F^1,\ldots,F^{k-1}$, the existence of an $F^k$ satisfying the $\ainf$ functor equations is equivalent to a certain element of

+(namely the sum of all the terms of the $\ainf$ functor equations with $k$ inputs except for those involving $F^k$) being a coboundary.
+This element is always a cocycle due to $F^1,\ldots,F^{k-1}$ satisfying the $\ainf$ functor equations, so it suffices to show that its class in cohomology vanishes.
+The cohomology of \eqref{functorobstructiongroup} is of course simply

-Appealing to cofibrancy of $\C(-,-)$ and the fact that $H^*\C(F(x),F(y))$ is free and concentrated in degree zero, we conclude that the obstruction class must vanish when $k\geq 3$ for degree reasons.
-When $k=2$, the obstruction class measures the failure of $H^*F$ to respect composition, so by hypothesis this obstruction also vanishes.
-Hence in either case, there exists an $F^k$ compatible with the previously chosen $F^1,\ldots,F^{k-1}$.
-(Compare \cite[Lemma 1.9]{seidelbook}, where this obstruction theory argument is explained in more detail.)
+which is concentrated in degree zero by hypothesis.
+The obstruction class thus vanishes for degree reasons for $k\geq 3$.
+For $k=2$, the obstruction class measures the failure of $H^*F$ to respect composition, so by hypothesis the obstruction vanishes in this case as well.
+We conclude that there always exists an $F^k$ compatible with the previously chosen $F^1,\ldots,F^{k-1}$.
+(Compare \cite[Lem.\ 1.9]{seidelbook}, where a variant on this obstruction theory argument is explained in more detail.)

-To analyze the space of natural quasi-isomorphisms, we again argue inductively to show that all obstructions vanish (again using the $\ZZ$-grading). \end{proof}
+To construct a natural transformation \cite[(1d)]{seidelbook} $T:F\to G$ with $H^*T=t$, first pick some $T^0$ lifting $t$.
+Given $T^0,\ldots,T^{k-1}$, the obstruction to the existence of $T^k$ is a degree $1-k$ cohomology class in

+It hence vanishes for degree reasons for $k\geq 2$, and for $k=1$ it measures the failure of $H^*T$ to respect morphisms, hence vanishes in this case as well.

+Contractibility of the space of natural transformations $T$ with $H^*T=t$ is, concretely, the assertion that the complex of pre-natural transformations $\Hom(F,G)$ is acyclic in negative (cohomological) degree and that any two natural transformations (i.e.\ degree zero cocycles) $T$ and $T'$ with $H^*T=t=H^*T'$ are cohomologous.
+In both cases, we should produce a pre-natural transformation $Q$ of degree $-g<0$ with prescribed value of $dQ$.
+Such $Q=(Q^0,Q^1,\ldots)$ is again constructed by induction.
+The existence of $Q^k$ then comes down to the vanishing in degree $1-k-g$ of the cohomology of \eqref{nattransobstructiongroup} for all $g\geq 1$ and $k\geq 0$ (except for $g=1$ and $k=0$, for which the relevant obstruction measures the failure of the desired value $T-T'$ of $dQ$ to vanish on $H^*\C$, hence vanishes by the assumption $H^*T=t=H^*T'$). \end{proof}

+\begin{remark} The assertion of Proposition \ref{ffhenceainf} over a field $k$ (instead of over $\ZZ$) is a straightforward consequence of the fact that any $\ainf$ category $\C$ over $k$ is quasi-isomorphic to an $\ainf$ category $\tilde{\C}$ with vanishing differential, sometimes called a \emph{minimal model} of $\C$.
+In this case, the essential image of $f$ inside $\tilde{\C}$ would be necessarily concentrated in degree zero on the chain level, hence have vanishing higher order $\ainf$ structure maps for degree reasons (and hence this essential image inside $\tilde{\C}$, equivalently $\C$, is \emph{formal}).
+It follows that any functor on cohomology categories $k[\Pi]\to H^*\tilde{\C}$ would lift tautologically to an $\ainf$ functor by taking all higher operations to vanish.
+The proof above bypasses the question of the existence of minimal models over $\ZZ$. \end{remark}

 \begin{corollary} There is a unique up to contractible choice $\ainf$ functor

 lifting the functor on cohomology categories from Defintion \ref{posettocohofukaya}. \end{corollary}

 \begin{proof} By Corollary \ref{corneringstopped}, the wrapped Floer cohomology group $HW^*(L_{U(\pi)}, L_{U(\pi')})$ is simply the Floer cohomology of two nested stable balls, which is $\ZZ$ by Proposition \ref{fakecontinuation}.
 Thus Proposition \ref{ffhenceainf} is applicable. \end{proof}